 Welcome to the Quarter Sawn Oak Company!
 We source, prepare and sell the finest quality British oak to both DIY and trade.
 Our oak has been used in many projects worldwide from heritage products and restorations to modern, cutting edge designs.
 Whether you want a single piece of oak for a chopping board or a specific cutting list to build a Welsh dresser, we can supply it.

 - After much consideration we now have in stock 1.5” / 40mm French walnut, superior grade.
-Its available as boards, or we can price to cut and PAR cutting lists for you, please head over to our shop for more info and pricing.
+Its available as boards, or we can price to cut and PAR cutting lists for you, please head over to our shop for more info and pricing, more boards will be added soon.

 We specialise in supplying bespoke cutting lists for customer projects, be it PAR, Sawn to size, or sufficient waney edge timber to cut from, standard widths and thicknesses are now available in our online shop, but if you would like a price on your cutting list please don’t hesitate to email it though to us or call for a chat about how we can help you with your project on 01433 670213.